Fly fishing: Playing trout

 Once hooked, a small trout can be easily retrieved "on the reel" or by simply pulling in the fly line with the reel hand while pinching the line between the rod handle and the index finger of the rod hand.
 It is important to keep the rod tip high, allowing the bend of the rod to absorb the force of the fish's struggles against the line.
 Larger trout will often take line in powerful runs before they can be landed.
 Unlike spin fishing where the line is already on the reel, playing a large fish with fly line and a fly reel can present a special challenge.
 Usually, when a fish is hooked, there will be extra fly line coiled between the reel and the index finger of the rod hand.
 The challenge is to reel up the loose fly line onto the reel without breaking off a large fish (or getting the line wrapped up around the rod handle, one's foot, a stick or anything else in the way).
 With experience, really large trout can be put on the reel simply by applying light pressure on the outgoing line using the fisher's fingers.
 Once the extra line is on the reel, an angler can use the reel's drag system to tire the fish.
-It is important to use heavier tippet material if it won't spook the fish.
+It is important to use heavier tippet material if it will not spook the fish.
 The reason why this is important is an exhausted fish can easily die if released too soon.
 Heavier tippet material enables the angler to land the fish while not over exhausting it.